blab/veme-2022/README.md

 This is the first part of the workflow that produces a "node data JSON" output file.
 We will see more of these in subsequent steps.
-The node data JSON file is a Nextstrain-specific file standard that stores key/value attributes per node in the phylogenetic tree like clock-scale branch lengths, inferred collection dates, etc.
+The node data JSON file is a Nextstrain-specific file standard that stores key/value attributes per node in the phylogenetic tree.
+Example attributes include clock-scale branch lengths, inferred collection dates, and inferred nucleotide sequences for ancestral nodes.
 Unlike the divergence tree builders, `augur refine` names internal nodes (e.g., NODE_0000000) so we can reference them in other downstream tools.

 ``` bash